GfSE/SAF-Specification/stereotypes.md

 realizes concept LCEactingInSUC

-Specifies the fact that a Logical Context Element(s) acts in one or more System Story(s).
+Specifies the fact that a Logical Context Elements acts in one or more System Stories.
 ## SAF_LogicalElement
 ### Documentation